kfjahnke/envutil/README.md

 command line argument.
 The default is --itp 1, which uses b-spline interpolation.
-This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's. --itp -1 employs OpenImageIO (OIIO for short) for interpolation.
-Without further parameters, OIIO's default mode is used, which uses sophisticated, but slow methods to produce the output.
+This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's.
-All of OIIO's interpolation, mip-mapping and wrapping modes can be selected by using the relevant additional parameters.
-Finally, --itp -2 uses 'twining' - inlined oversampling with subsequent weighted pixel binning.
+--itp -2 uses 'twining' - oversampling with subsequent weighted pixel binning.
 The default with this method is to use a simple box filter on a signal which is interpolated with b-spline interpolation; the number of taps and the footprint of the pick-up are set automatically.